nixworks/public/news/2011/02/8/index.md

 ##### Ultimate Electronics
 ### [Ultimate Electronics, a United States electronics retail chain, has applied to a bankruptcy court for permission to close all of its 46 stores. ](/news/2011/02/8/ultimate-electronics-a-united-states-electronics-retail-chain-has-applied-to-a-bankruptcy-court-for-permission-to-close-all-of-its-46-stor.md)
-_Context: American, Ultimate Electronics, bankruptcy court_
+_Context: U.S., bankruptcy court, Ultimate Electronics_

 ##### London Stock Exchange
 ### [The London Stock Exchange in the United Kingdom is in advanced talks to merge with the TMX Group that operates Canada's two stock exchanges in Montreal and Toronto. ](/news/2011/02/8/the-london-stock-exchange-in-the-united-kingdom-is-in-advanced-talks-to-merge-with-the-tmx-group-that-operates-canada-s-two-stock-exchanges.md)
-_Context: United Kingdom, stock exchanges, Montreal, Canadian, TMX Group, London Stock Exchange, Toronto_
+_Context: Montreal, United Kingdom, Toronto, London Stock Exchange, Canadian, stock exchanges, TMX Group_

 ##### Drought
 ### [Drought hits Central China.
 Part of the Xiangjiang River dried-up in Changsha, Hunan province. ](/news/2011/02/8/drought-hits-central-china-part-of-the-xiangjiang-river-dried-up-in-changsha-hunan-province.md)
-_Context: Changsha, central China, Drought, Xiangjiang River, Hunan province_
+_Context: Xiangjiang River, Hunan province, Drought, central China, Changsha_

 ##### Indonesia
 ### [An Indonesian ferry carrying 226 passengers from Tanjung Priok to Bangka Belitung catches fire. ](/news/2011/02/8/an-indonesian-ferry-carrying-226-passengers-from-tanjung-priok-to-bangka-belitung-catches-fire.md)